The Case Against Rumsfeld

-RmsfeldCCR, working with our international partners, has filed several cases against former Secretary of Defense Donald Rumsfeld for his role in the torture of detainees at Guantanamo and Abu Ghraib.
-Because the United States is not a member of the International Criminal Court, and because the U.S. has failed to prosecute anyone up the chain of command for the abuses that occurred, the only remaining options for justice are countries with laws that allow for the prosecution of serious international crimes like torture regardless of where they occurred or the nationality of the perpetrators or victims.
+CCR, working with our international partners, has filed several cases against former U.S. officials, including George W. Bush and former Secretary of Defense Donald Rumsfeld, for their role in the torture of detainees at Guantanamo, Abu Ghraib, Afghanistan and secret "black sites" around the globe.
+Because the United States is not a member of the International Criminal Court, and because the U.S. has failed to prosecute anyone up the chain of command for the abuses that occurred, the strongest options for justice are countries with laws that allow for the prosecution of serious international crimes like torture regardless of where they occurred or the nationality of the perpetrators or victims.
+These cases are often referred to as bring brought under the principle of "universal jurisdiction."

 THE CASE AGAINST RUMSFELD: THE FRENCH CASE

 We filed a complaint with the Paris prosecutor on October 25, 2007 charging Rumsfeld with ordering and authorizing torture.
 Rumsfeld was in Paris for a talk sponsored by Foreign Policy magazine, and left through a door connecting to the U.S. embassy to avoid journalists and human rights attorneys outside.
 Under French law, there is a duty to prosecute and investigate such complaints when the torturer is on French soil.
 The Paris case is particularly relevant because eight former Guantánamo detainees live in France.
-Watch CCR president Micahael ratner discussing the importance of this case.

 LEARN MORE: Click here to read the case description for the French case against Rumsfeld.